lordxax/sildactyl54/buildguide/README.md

   - you also need some good solder.
 The solder from that set was bad

 ## Switch choice
 If ou don't know which switches are for you I highly recommend going through the Macropad build or at least ordering the switch tester.
-Building macropad will also help if you are new to soldering, QMK or ou want to check if this is going to work.
-For me this was my first soldering and first keyboard.
+Building macropad will also help if you are new to soldering, QMK or you want to check if this is going to work.
+For me this was my first soldering and first QMK keyboard.

 ## Next
 [<image src="img/piece.jpg">](macropad/README.md)